 - Confidence to solve hard problems in new and creative ways

-- Technical knowledge: computer literate, operation of electronic equipment, simulations
+- Technical knowledge and skills: computer literacy, operation of electronic equipment, simulations

-There are many work place settings, industries, and career areas you can apply your major based on your professional interests.
-Below is a sample list of industry clusters that other Physics majors have transitioned into professionally.
+There are many work place settings, industries, and career areas where you can apply your major based on your professional interests.
+Below is a sample list of industry clusters that other physics majors have transitioned into professionally.
 What type of setting or career focus appeals to you?

 - Astronomy and Space Physics